deis/jenkins-jobs/README.md

-# Deis Workflow v2
+# Deis Workflow Jenkins Jobs

 Deis (pronounced DAY-iss) Workflow is an open source Platform as a Service (PaaS) that adds a developer-friendly layer to any [Kubernetes](http://kubernetes.io) cluster, making it easy to deploy and manage applications on your own servers.

 For more information about the Deis Workflow, please visit the main project page at https://github.com/deis/workflow.

-## Beta Status

-This Deis component is currently in beta status, and we welcome your input!
-If you have feedback, please [submit an issue][issues].
-If you'd like to participate in development, please read the "Development" section below and [submit a pull request][prs].

-The following features are not ready in Beta, but will be coming soon.

-- Complete SSL support
-- Backup and restore features
-- Persistent storage (though it can be manually configured)

 # About

-This repository serves as a central location for [Deis Jenkins jobs](https://ci.deis.io) represented in [Jenkins Job DSL](https://github.com/jenkinsci/job-dsl-plugin)
+This repository serves as a central location for [Deis Workflow Jenkins jobs](https://ci.deis.io) represented in [Jenkins Job DSL](https://github.com/jenkinsci/job-dsl-plugin)

 ## License